1. Purpose

 5.4 Debt management

-Family violence can include financial abuse with perpetrators often avoiding responsibility for debt and leaving their current or former partners with significant financial liabilities.
+Domestic and family violence can include financial abuse with perpetrators often avoiding responsibility for debt and leaving their current or former partners with significant financial liabilities.
 This is especially problematic for debts attached to accounts held jointly with the perpetrator.

 Our Customer Care team will work with you to understand your needs and tailor an approach to managing your debt that takes into account your circumstances and capacity to pay.
 Debt assistance options may include: